jayfiled/HiraganaFlash/README.md

 - 13-10-2018 - Organised the UI and build out the game logic

 - 16-10-2018 - Refactored all the JS logic using DRY principles.
 Re-wrote the comments and made variable names more relevant.

+- 17-10-2018 - Recorded all 45 hiragana audio files and created all flash cards.
+Added audio to the game.